 - Submission of a paper of sufficient length and depth in an upper level course or seminar;

-- Submission of a publishable note submitted to the Rutgers Law Review, Computer and Technology Journal, the Race and Law Review or the Women’s Rights Law Reporter.
+- Submission of a publishable, faculty-supervised note submitted to the Rutgers Law Review, Computer and Technology Journal, the Race and Law Review or the Women’s Rights Law Reporter.
 Students enrolled in the Rutgers Law Record may use their Law Record note/article to satisfy the Graduation Writing Requirement under limited circumstances.
 Please consult with Dean Rothman or the appropriate faculty advisor for more information;

 - Completion of one full semester in any Rutgers School of Law–Newark clinic;

-- Completion of the Appellate Advocacy course;
+- Completion of the Appellate Advocacy course; and

 - Submission of a substantial scholarly paper completed in a supervised independent research enterprise.
 N.B.: You may not use credits earned in Judicial Externships, or as a Research or Teaching Assistant to meet the graduation writing requirement.